Zero-irp/ViewProj-Blog/_posts/2025-07-17-part-5-trampoline-hooking.md

 Looking at the disassembly:
 ![ESP-Image1](/ViewProj-Blog/assets/images/part-5/ce_disassmbly_zaxis.png)

 Let's start counting how many bytes we need.
-We require 13 bytes for a full, mov reg; jmp reg hook.
+We require 12 bytes for a full, mov reg; jmp reg hook.
 Counting bytes we get:

 ![ESP-Image1](/ViewProj-Blog/assets/images/part-5/ce_disassmbly_zaxis - Copy.png)

 **7+3+3 = 13;**

-So we have perfect 13 bytes no need to nop bytes to prevent spillover
+So we have 12 bytes so we need to nop 1 byte to prevent spillover.

 ### Writing the Trampoline